 Untold Arsenal is edited by Tony Attwood, who is the Committee Member of Arsenal Independent Supporters Association in charge of the Arsenal History project, a season ticket holder at Arsenal, author of “Making the Arsenal” – the story of Arsenal in 1910, and editor of the Arsenal History Website.
-Tony has been an occasional contributor to the Arsenal.com website and was the co-author of a regular history column in the Arsenal official matchday magazine.
+Tony has been an occasional contributor to the Arsenal.com website and was the co-author of the first ever regular history column in the Arsenal official matchday magazine.
 You can read more about Tony on his own personal website.
 Just in case you are interested.

 We welcome articles from anyone interested in Untold Arsenal and its themes and ideas.
 Just email the article as a word file to Tony@schools.co.uk

-Untold Arsenal’s mission is
+Untold Arsenal’s mission from the start was

 1. To support the club.